SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

                               ( comp1 = 2 comp2 = `b` )
                               ( comp1 = 3 comp2 = `c` ) ).

-"In the context of other ABAP statements such as LOOP, READ TABLE or ABAP SQL SELECT statements, "inline declarations are useful for creating target variables with appropriate data types in place.
+"In the context of other ABAP statements such as LOOP, READ TABLE or ABAP SQL "SELECT statements, inline declarations are useful for creating target variables with "appropriate data types in place.
+This includes data reference variables and field "symbols.
+Field symbols are not covered below.

-"A structure to hold the current internal table line is created inline.
+"A work area/structure to hold the current internal table line is created inline.
 LOOP AT itab_b2 INTO DATA(wa_b1).
+  wa_b1-comp1 = 12345.
   ...
 ENDLOOP.

+"Using the REFERENCE addition, a data reference variable can be created inline.
+LOOP AT itab_b2 REFERENCE INTO DATA(wa_ref_b1).
+  wa_ref_b1->comp1 = 67890.
+  ...
+ENDLOOP.

 "A structure to hold the internal table line read is created inline.
 READ TABLE itab_b2 INTO DATA(wa_b2) INDEX 2.
+"Data reference variable
+READ TABLE itab_b2 REFERENCE INTO DATA(wa_ref_b2) INDEX 2.

 "ABAP SQL statements
 "A structure as target data object is created inline.
 SELECT SINGLE * FROM zdemo_abap_carr INTO @DATA(struc_b5).
+"NEW addition of the INTO clause creates a data reference variable SELECT SINGLE * FROM zdemo_abap_carr INTO NEW @DATA(struc_ref).

 "Internal table as target data object is created inline.
 SELECT * FROM zdemo_abap_carr INTO TABLE @DATA(itab_b3).
+SELECT * FROM zdemo_abap_carr INTO TABLE NEW @DATA(itab_ref).
 ```

 <p align="right">(<a href="#top">back to top</a>)</p>